Newly Admitted Students

 An I-20 (Certificate of Eligibility) is the immigration document you will need to apply for an F-1 visa.
 You must be officially accepted and submit the required documentation for the I-20 Request in the ISSS Portal before we can issue you an I-20.
 Note: You may begin this process as soon as you apply.

-● Students who are transferring their F-1 visa status from another U.S. institution need to submit the SEVIS Transfer In Request in the ISSS Portal in addition to the I-20 Request.
+● Students who are transferring their F-1 visa status from another U.S. institution need to submit a SEVIS Transfer In Request Form to their current school in order to have their SEVIS record transferred to Georgia Southern.
+The form should be uploaded to the I-20 Request form in the ISSS portal.

 PAY I-901 FEE